Odiegenx/3sem-assignments-Patrick-cph-pf73/week02/README.md

 ## Overview

-- Your name
+- Patrick Fabrin
-- which assignment are included
+- This should be my completed assignment for week 2.
-- which one are completed and which one are not
+- skipped number 5 in task 6 as it was "extra"

 ## Friday presentation
 - add the friday presentation into the weekly folder